What is this?

 You can only report a change to this surcharge in the following situations:

-If you regain eligibility for the employer contribution toward PEBB benefits.
+Within 31 days of the day you regain eligibility for the employer contribution toward PEBB benefits.

 Tool to help attest or re-attest